-As of December 31, 2021, the issued capital of the Company is divided into 44,203,763 common shares (2020: 28,228,415).
+As of December 31, 2022, the issued capital of the Company is divided into 44,703,763 ordinary shares (2021: 44,203,763).
 The nominal value per share is 0.12.
 All shares issued are fully paid and have the same rights on the distribution of dividends and the repayment of capital.

-On July 8, 2020, the Company filed a Form F-3 (Registration Statement) with the United States Securities and Exchange Commission (SEC) with respect to the offer and sale of securities of the Company.
-The Company also filed with the SEC a prospectus supplement (Prospectus Supplement) relating to an at-the-market program providing for the sale of up to \$50,000,000 of its common shares over time pursuant a Sales Agreement with SVB Leerink LLC.
-As of December 31, 2020, the Company had issued 1,958,186 common shares resulting in €9.0 million in net proceeds to the Company.

-During the fiscal year 2021, the Company issued 610,022 common shares under its at-the-market program resulting in €2.8 million in net proceeds.
-Following these and previous issuances under this program, the remaining value authorized for sale under the Sales Agreement amounts to \$35.2 million as of December 31, 2021.
+On July 8, 2020, the Company filed a Form F-3 (Registration Statement) with the U.S. Securities and Exchange Commission (the "SEC") with respect to the offer and sale of securities of the Company.
+The Company also filed with the SEC a prospectus supplement (Prospectus Supplement) relating to an at-the-market program providing for the sale of up to \$50.0 million of its ordinary shares over time pursuant a Sales Agreement with SVB Leerink LLC (the "Sales Agreement").
+As of December 31, 2020, the Company had issued 1,958,186 ordinary shares resulting in $\epsilon$ 9.0 million in net proceeds to the Company.
+During the fiscal year 2021, the Company issued 610,022 ordinary shares under its at-the-market program resulting in $\epsilon$ 2.8 million in net proceeds.
+Following these and previous issuances under this program, the remaining value authorized for sale under the Sales Agreement amounted to \$35.2 million as of December 31, 2021 and as of December 31, 2022, since during the fiscal year 2022, no shares were issued by the Company under the at-the-market program.

-On February 25, 2021, the Company sold an aggregate of 15,000,000 common shares through a public offering.
-The common shares were sold at a price of \$5.00 per share and have a nominal value of €0.12 per share.
-For each common share purchased, an investor also received a warrant to purchase a common share at an exercise price of \$5.80.
+On February 25, 2021, the Company sold an aggregate of 15,000,000 ordinary shares through a public offering.
+The ordinary shares were sold at a price of \$5.00 per share and have a nominal value of €0.12 per share.
+For each ordinary share purchased, an investor also received a warrant to purchase an ordinary share at an exercise price of \$5.80.
 The shares and warrants were issued and the transaction closed on March 1, 2021 with gross offering proceeds to the Group from this offering of \$75.0 million (€62.2 million), before deducting \$4.5 million (€3.7 million) in underwriting discounts and other offering expenses of \$0.4 million (€0.3 million).
 The warrants were exercisable immediately and expired on March 1, 2022.
 No warrants were exercised.